Meteora: History and construction of the monasteries

-The exact date of the establishment of the monasteries is widely believed to be unknown; however, there are clues to when each of the monasteries was constructed.
-By the late eleventh and early twelfth centuries, a rudimentary monastic state had formed called the Skete of Stagoi and was centred around the still-standing church of Theotokos (Mother of God).
-By the end of the twelfth century, an ascetic community had flocked to Meteora.
+The exact date of the establishment of the monasteries is widely believed to be unknown.
+However, there are clues to when each of the monasteries was constructed.
+By the late eleventh century and early 1100s, a rudimentary monastic state had formed, called the Skete of Stagoi, and it was centered around the still-standing church of Theotokos (Mother of God).
+By the end of the 1100s, an ascetic community had flocked to Meteora.

-In 1344, Athanasios Koinovitis from Mount Athos brought a group of followers to Meteora.
-From 1356 to 1372, he founded The Great Meteoron Monastery on the Broad Rock, which was perfect for the monks; they were safe from political upheaval and had complete control of the entry to the monastery.
-The only means of reaching it was by climbing a long ladder, which was drawn up whenever the monks felt threatened.
+In 1344, Athanasios Koinovitis from Mount Athos, later known as Athanasios the Meteorite, brought a group of followers to Meteora.
+From 1356 to 1372, he founded The Monastery of Great Meteoron on the Broad Rock.
+That location was perfect for the monks, because there, they were safe from political upheaval, and they had complete control of the entry to the monastery.
+The only means of reaching it was by climbing a long ladder, which was drawn-up whenever the monks thought that there was a threat to them.
+The creation of the monastic community at Meteora was protected and sponsored by the local lord Simeon Uroš, based in nearby Trikala, who in 1356 had proclaimed himself Emperor of Serbs and Greeks following the death of Stefan Dušan.

-At the end of the fourteenth century, the Byzantine Empire's reign over northern Greece was being increasingly threatened by Turkish raiders who wanted control over the fertile plain of Thessaly.
-The hermit monks, seeking a retreat from the expanding Turkish occupation, found the inaccessible rock pillars of Meteora to be an ideal refuge.
-More than 20 monasteries were built, beginning in the fourteenth century; only six remain today.
+Simeon Uroš was succeeded in 1370 by his son John Uroš, who three years later retired as a monk to the Meteoron monastery and died there in the early 1420s.
+At the end of the fourteenth century, Christian rule over northern Greece was being increasingly threatened by Turkish raiders who wanted control over the fertile plain of Thessaly, which they finally secured in the second half of the 15th century.
+The hermit monks, seeking a retreat from the expanding Ottoman Empire, found the inaccessible rock pillars of Meteora to be an ideal refuge.
+More than 20 monasteries were built, of which six remain today.
 In 1517, Theophanes built the monastery of Varlaam, which was reputed to house the finger of St. John and the shoulder blade of St. Andrew.

-Access to the monasteries was originally (and deliberately) difficult, requiring either long ladders latched together or large nets used to haul up both goods and people.
-This required quite a leap of faith – the ropes were replaced, so the story goes, only "when the Lord let them break".
-In the words of UNESCO, "The net in which intrepid pilgrims were hoisted up vertically alongside the 373 m cliff where the Varlaam monastery dominates the valley symbolizes the fragility of a traditional way of life that is threatened with extinction."
+Access to the monasteries was originally (and deliberately) difficult, requiring either long ladders that were latched together, or large nets that were used to haul-up both goods and people.
+This required quite a leap of faith, because the ropes were replaced, so the story goes, only "when the Lord let them break".
+In the words of UNESCO: "The net in which intrepid pilgrims were hoisted up vertically alongside the 373 m cliff where the Varlaam monastery dominates the valley symbolizes the fragility of a traditional way of life that is threatened with extinction."

-Until the seventeenth century, the primary means of conveying goods and people from these eyries was by means of baskets and ropes.
+Until the 1600s, the primary means of conveying goods and people from these high places was by means of baskets and ropes.